Here are the instructions to develop a new task.

 Exception

-In the run method, you can throw any Exception that will be caught by Kestra and will fail the execution.
-We advise you to throw any Exception that can break your task as soon as possible.
+In the run method, you can throw any Java Exception, they will be caught by Kestra and will fail the execution.
+We advise you to throw any Exception that can fail your task as soon as possible.

 Metrics

 You can expose metrics to add observability to your task.
-Metrics will be recorded with the execution and can be accessed via the UI or as Prometheus metrics.
+Metrics will be recorded within the execution, and can be accessed via the UI or as Prometheus metrics.

 There are two kinds of metrics available: